 Unix is a very powerful platform and will always have a place in the data center, but there are some folks trending away from it and going to Linux.
 This transition can be overwhelming (learn a whole new set of acronyms) at first glance, but once you look into it a little deeper - the path forward becomes clearer.

 TeamQuest can take the risk out of your consolidation and migration initiatives.
 No need to set up extravagant test environments.
 No unneeded worry or uncertainty.
 No guessing.
 We can provide you the ability to see into the future and dictate the correct infrastructure needed to successfully migrate and consolidate, regardless of your target environment.

-material and a guide on how to go about your consolidation efforts
+Check out our guide on how to go about your consolidation efforts.

 Are you in the midst of a consolidation or migration project?
 Let us know, we’d like to hear your perspective on how you are dealing with the challenge.